exo-lang/exo-editor-user-study/quiz2/README.md

 ```

 ## Incorrect output (compiler error)
 The schedule tries to generate the above output.
-However, as written, the schedule has a bug which attempts to refer to a non-existent ii for loop.
+However, as written, the schedule has a bug which attempts to incorrectly fission a loop.
 ```
 Traceback (most recent call last):
   File "/home/yuka/.local/bin/exocc", line 8, in <module>